-Accordingly, the depreciation reserve (that is to be created equivalent to the depreciation charged in the revenue account) is mere of an accounting head for the appropriate accounting treatment of depreciation in the books of account of the school in accordance with Guidance Note -21 issued by the Institute of Chartered Accountants of India.
-Thus, there is no financial impact of depreciation reserve on the fund position of the School.
-Accordingly, the depreciation reserve fund has not been considered while deriving the fund position of the School.
+Accordingly, the depreciation reserve (that is to be created equivalent to the depreciation charged in the revenue account) is merely an accounting head for the appropriate accounting treatment of depreciation in the books of account of the school in accordance with Guidance Note-21 issued by the Institute of Chartered Accountants of India.
+Thus, there is no financial impact of the depreciation reserve on the fund position of the school.
+Accordingly, the depreciation reserve fund as reported by the school in its audited financial statements for FY 2021-22 has not been considered while deriving the fund position of the school.

-Note 4: All budgeted expenditure of the school has been considered while deriving the fund position of the school except the following:
+Note 5: All budgeted expenditure of the school has been considered while deriving the fund position of the school except the following.